ElReyDeLosGorditos/marci-metzger-homes-test/README.md

 - Glassmorphism
 - Low-contrast dark interfaces

 The goal is a more timeless visual identity appropriate for a real estate business.

 ---

-# Motion Design
+## Motion Design

 Motion is used to provide hierarchy and continuity rather than decoration.

 The project uses **Framer Motion** for animations.

-### Entrance animation
+### Entrance Animation

 The initial loader introduces the brand before the homepage becomes visible.